• HOME

 ONE OF MANY TAKEAWAYS OF THE INCOME QUINTILE GRAPHIC: our society must adapt our free market system to successfully deal with, in the not-to-distant future, a massively hollowed-out middle class, i.e., 50+% are no longer able to find a middle class paying job—at the same point in our history:

 Only a Pollyanna would not believe there’s a strong probability that America is on the verge of collapsing into a third world existence, i.e., the top 30% living in relative wealth, and enjoying a high degree of life satisfaction; the other 70% living in varying degrees of poverty and very unquiet “desperation.”
 The collapse might not be next month or next year.
 But the "writing is in the wall."
-And if our society's best and brightest choose to ignore it, it will be humanity writ large that pays a massively heavy price.
+And if our society's best and brightest choose to ignore it, it will be humanity writ large that pays a massively heavy price for our cognitive elites' "situational" obtuseness.

-A SECOND MAJOR TAKEAWAY: sheer existential necessity will dictate that PKQ-controlled Congresses develop a new category of legislative policies: normative policies.
-These are legislative policies that aren't liberal policies or conservative policies, or compromises between the two.
-But a new species of policies that consist of a mosaic of distinctly liberal, conservative, libertarian—even socialist in some rare occasions—legislative elements/provisions depending on the unique nature of the problem Congress is addressing.
+A SECOND MAJOR TAKEAWAY: sheer existential necessity will dictate that PKQ-controlled Congresses develop a new category of legislative policy solutions: normative policy solutions.
+These are policy solutions that aren't liberal or conservative, or compromises between the two.
+But a new species of solutions that consist of a mosaic of distinctly liberal, conservative, libertarian—even socialist in some rare occasions—legislative elements/provisions depending on the unique nature of the problem Congress is addressing.

 "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete."
 R. Buckminster Fuller